Joezer-Ivan/Joezer-Ivan.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

-<p>I am a currently a computer engineering student, and will be graduating in 2017.
+<p>I am currently a computer engineering student, and will be graduating in 2017.
 I am passionate about free software technologies, and advocate for the use of free software in my circle of influence... and I like my coffee black.
 Cheers!</p>

 <h2>Skills</h2>